-Note(s) to Students The final evaluation will be held in the end of every year to acknowledge the promotion or graduation.
+The final evaluation will be held in the end of every year to acknowledge the promotion or graduation.

 Lecture No 041073

-Subject title Practice of Orthodontic Practice of Orthodontic Science Subject ID
+Subject title Practice of Orthodontic Science Subject ID

-Instructors ONO TAKASHI, MATSU MOTO YOSHIRO
+Instructors 小野 卓史[ONO TAKASHI]

-Semester YearLong 2020 Level 1st - 2nd year Units 4
+Semester YearLong 2021 Level 1st - 2nd year Units 4

-Course by the instructor with
+Course by the

+instructor with

 practical experiences

-Lecture place Contact to the person in charge beforehand.
+Contact to the person in charge beforehand.